ait-testbed/atb-ansible-tightvnc/README.md

-# Ansible Role: TightVNC and Xubuntu Desktop
+# Ansible Role: TightVNC and xfce4 Desktop

-This Ansible role installs the TightVNC server and the Xubuntu desktop environment.
+This Ansible role installs the TightVNC server and the xfce4 desktop environment.
 It configures the VNC server with a password and a specific port.

 ## Requirements